stevenfarrell32/ios-sprint-challenge-pokedex/README.md

 This project uses the **pokeapi.co API** ([API Documentation](https://pokeapi.co/docs/v2.html)).
 Use this API to search for pokemons and retrieve their information.

+**NOTE:** This API has gone down in the past.
+If this happens to you while taking the sprint challenge, use this url as your base URL: http://poke-api.vapor.cloud/.
+Note that you will have to add the same path components onto that URL that the original API's base URL has.

 The requirements for this project are as follows:

 1. Establish a `Pokemon` record with properties for the Pokemon's name, ID, ability, and types.